 For kicks the Great Green God has on occasion written things for the mass (human) market under various assumed aliases.
 Under his current pen name he has seen print in the rather shady, fetish rag, Dungeon.
-His articles outlining the bizarre adventures of four to six characters in search of fame and booty.
-His credits thus far include: The Menagerie (126), Masque of Dreams (142), and in collaboration with his fellow founding Were-Cabbages in the Seeds of Sehan Arc (145-147) for which he is to be mostly blamed for the climactic, Dread Pagoda of the Inscrutable Ones.
+His articles most often outline the bizarre adventures of four to six characters in search of fame and booty.
+His credits thus far include: The Menagerie (126; for fun and spoilers go here), Masque of Dreams (142), and in collaboration with his fellow founding Were-Cabbages in the Seeds of Sehan Arc (145-147) for which he is to be mostly blamed for the climactic, Dread Pagoda of the Inscrutable Ones.
 This particular adventure will most likely be remembered by future generations for the kill zone that is Room 23, and the insane alien layout of the place which has party mappers, professional cartographers, and Dwarven Forge users cursing his name already....
 Hehehe.
 He also contributed the "Webbird" for Dungeon 148.
-Triple G is also the originator of Ironstorm Mountain (co-written with Greg Oppedisano and Chris Wissel).
+Triple G is the originator of Ironstorm Mountain (co-written with Greg Oppedisano and Chris Wissel).
 Also with Greg he co-wrote The Vale of Indus for Goodman Games DCC #48: The Adventure Continues and did early design work for and contributed entries to GM Gems.

 For Wizards of the Coast he did work on the Ruin Chanter and Ruin Elemental (among other monsters) for Monster Manual V and composed the slightly disturbing Witching Season for Wizards of the Coast's digital Dungeon issue 153.

 Currently he's working on a True20 cyberpunk setting/game Interface-Zero for Reality Deviant Publishing as well as having one or two things in the works for the new digital incarnation of Dungeon with more hopefully on the way.